 such as temperature

-The types of lead acid batteries all have different characteristics, so each choice much be carefully considered.
-Learn more about the different types below or explore upgrading to lithium ion.
+Different types of lead acid batteries have different characteristics, so each choice must be carefully considered.

-Out of the different types of lead acid batteries, VRLA tend to be the most cost-effective solution for the initial upfront investment.
-They have good performance and work well for most runtime requirements outside of long (hour plus) situations, but do sacrifice lifespan compared to the other lead acid types.
+Out of the different UPS lead acid battery types, VRLA batteries tend to be the most cost-effective solution for the initial upfront investment.
+They have good performance and work well for most runtime requirements outside of long (hour plus) situations but do sacrifice lifespan compared to the other lead acid battery types.

-While VRLA batteries have a design life of 10 years, they realistically need to be replaced every 4-5 years to ensure peak performance.
+While lead acid VRLA batteries have a design life of 10 years, they realistically need to be replaced every 4-5 years to ensure peak performance.

 Battery life can be adversely affected when constantly subjected to a higher ambient temperature than recommended by the manufacturer.
 Discharge cycles for the batteries also factor into life expectancy, with the rate, length, and frequency of the discharge all playing a role.
 Lastly, charging attributes influence VRLA battery life; they should be maintained at a float voltage equal to or below the battery manufacturer’s recommendation.
 Exceeding this preferred value will lead to an overcharge situation and reduce battery life.

-Mitsubishi Electric works with several trusted vendors to provide VRLA UPS lead acid batteries.
+Mitsubishi Electric works with several trusted vendors to provide lead acid VRLA batteries for UPS applications.
 Whether you are replacing an existing battery or choosing an option for a new UPS installation, Mitsubishi Electric can help you make your decision.
 Browse the runtime graphs below to find the right capacity and performance for your needs.

-Check out the various safety data sheets for VRLA batteries from our trusted vendors.
+Check out the various safety data sheets for lead acid VRLA batteries from our trusted vendors.

-Known properly as a VLA (Vented Lead Acid) battery, wet cell batteries differ from VRLA batteries in that they utilize a vent to allow gas to escape to the atmosphere.
-They are typically encased in large clear enclosures so end users can inspect the levels of liquid electrolyte and condition of the actual lead plates.
+Known properly as a VLA (Vented Lead Acid) battery, wet cell batteries differ from lead acid VRLA batteries in that they utilize a vent to allow gas to escape to the atmosphere.
+A VLA battery is typically encased in large clear enclosures so end users can inspect the levels of liquid electrolyte and condition of the actual lead plates.

-Compared to VRLA, VLA batteries provide a considerably longer life (up to 20 years) and do not require the frequent replacements, while also being more resistant to overcharging than a VRLA battery.
-VLAs also typically have longer runtimes than other options and are commonly used in the telecommunications and utility industries.
+Compared to a VRLA battery, a VLA battery provide a considerably longer life (up to 20 years), does not require frequent replacements, and is more resistant to overcharging.
+VLA batteries are commonly used in telecommunications, banking, government, and utility industries.

-For these reasons, wet cell batteries may command a higher up-front cost than VRLAs, but if long runtimes and life are needed, the total cost of ownership can work out in their favor.
+For these reasons, wet cell batteries may command a higher up-front cost than VRLA batteries, but if long runtimes and life are needed, a VLA battery's total cost of ownership may work out in your favor.

 Because they are vented to the atmosphere, it is essential to monitor electrolytic fluid on a continual basis, adding water periodically to ensure that proper fluid levels are maintained.
-VLA battery installations are physically larger than VRLAs and always rack mounted (as opposed to being installed in a cabinet) to provide access for jar maintenance and allow ventilation.
+VLA battery installations are physically larger than most other battery solutions and are rack mounted (as opposed to being installed in a cabinet) to provide access for jar maintenance and allow ventilation.
 VLA batteries require a spill conainment system or a floor coating to manage the liquid electrolyte as this liquid is corrosive and environmentally hazardous.
 Hydrogen monitoring is required to monitor the battery room accumulation of hydrogen that off-gasses from the VLA batteries.

 Mitsubishi Electric works with a number of trusted vendors, so if you are considering wet cell batteries for their extended runtime and longevity, you can contact us to review your application and needs.